What is a Real Estate Investment Trust (REIT)?

 - Does the management of the REIT have experience with large scale investment real estate portfolios and seeking profitable exit strategies?
 It is one thing to have experience with a type of asset.
 It is quite another to manage a multi-billion dollar portfolio or real estate to be eventually sold or listed on the stock market.

 Given the vetting process listed above, it is probably not hard to see why so few REITs make the cut.
-The good news is that 1-3 REITs do make it through our rigorous vetting process each year, and these select few recommendations have turned out to be stellar investments for our clients, both in terms of income and appreciation.
+The good news is that 1-3 REITs do make it through our rigorous vetting process each year, and these select few have turned out to be stellar investments for our clients, both in terms of income and appreciation.